decenttaro/DiscordBOT-MVPList-/README.md

 - Open command prompt
 - Change directory to where the index.js file is.
   Ex. cd Desktop\mvp_list
-- If you're in the desired folder, type nodemon index.js and wait for the "Starting MVP List Discord Bot..." to show in your cmd.
+- If you're in the desired folder, type 'npm run start' and wait for the "Starting MVP List Discord Bot..." to show in your cmd.

 Disclaimer: